 “In certain situations, ABLE accounts can make a lot of sense,” she said.
 “We even recommend opening one to teach children financial management skills, perhaps by attaching a debit card to the account to teach them money skills.”

-A financial advisor, ideally one who understands the impact that various savings accounts have on disability benefits, can help you determine whether an ABLE account, an alternative, or a combination of both may be right for you.
+A financial professional, ideally one who understands the impact that various savings accounts have on disability benefits, can help you determine whether an ABLE account, an alternative, or a combination of both may be right for you.

 Learn more from MassMutual…